SridharShyam/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. import neccessary libraries required.
-2.
-3.
-4.
+2. Load the dataset using pd.read_csv.
+3. Use CountVectorizer to convert text data into a matrix of token counts.
+4. Create an SVM model with a linear kernel.
+5. print the accuracy and classification report.

 ## Program:
 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by:
+Developed by: SHYAM S
-RegisterNumber:
+RegisterNumber: 212223240156
 */
 ```